alessandro-041229/musicShop-web-design/README.md

 but administrators who can add and edit songs can be added only in the database directly
   * the credential for the first administrator are 'TEE03' as username and 'abcd.1234' as password

-2. once runned upon loading credits you'll be able to buy musical discs or songs whitout trouble and as administrator you'll be able to add new products or singers
+2. once runned upon loading credits you'll be able to buy musical discs or songs without trouble and as administrator you'll be able to add new products or singers